 An honors graduate of Harvard College, Russell Miller holds Masters degrees in education, from New York University; journalism, from the Graduate School of Journalism at Columbia University; educational psychology, from the City University of New York; and sideshow arts, including fire-eating, sword-swallowing, and human blockhead, from Coney Island USA’s Sideshow School.
-He is currently affiliated with the City University of New York, and Harvard University.
+He has taught elementary and middle school, as well as child psychology and graduate-level communication theory, practice and ethics at Queens, Hunter and Baruch Colleges, City University of New York, and Harvard University.

-To support Noggin’s electronic programming, he created Club Noggin, a monthly hands-on program for preschoolers offered in more than 80 shopping malls nationwide.
+To support Noggin’s electronic programming, he created Club Noggin, a live monthly hands-on program for preschoolers, offered in more than 80 shopping malls nationwide.
 With The N’s teen drama Miracle’s Boys, he introduced formative research to dramatic programming for adolescents; the resulting mini-series won a Writers Guild Award for Best Episodic Childrens Script.
 He served as consultant in adolescent development for the first ten seasons of the classic teen drama Degrassi: The Next Generation.

-A New York Foundation for the Arts Fellow in Non-Fiction Literature, Russell has reported for The New York Times, Los Angeles Times, Rolling Stone and WNYC/New York Public Radio.
-A member of the Writers Guild of America, he’s created documentary film for Turner Network Television and the American Film Institute, including a pioneering political documentary for teens, Delegation. together with industrials for clients from A&E Networks to the Juilliard School of Music.
-He has taught elementary and middle school, as well as child psychology and graduate-level communication theory, practice and ethics at the City University of New York and Harvard University.
+A New York Foundation for the Arts Fellow in Non-Fiction Literature and member of the Writers Guild of America, Russell has reported for The New York Times, Los Angeles Times, Rolling Stone and WNYC/New York Public Radio.
+He’s written documentary films for Turner Network Television and the American Film Institute, as well as industrials for clients from A&E Networks to the Juilliard School of Music.
+A pioneer in interactive media, he designed his first software activities for TRS-80s, Commodore 64s and Apple IIs; his most recent, for online multi-user applications–and for WONDERREEL.